How to Choose the Best Magnesium Supplement for You

 There are some doubters about magnesium being absorbed through skin, but I know for sure that it works because I've experienced the results.

 Magnesium is a muscle relaxant.
-If you take too much magnesium, it will potentially relax your intestines and you'll get diarrhea.
+If you take too much magnesium, it may relax your intestines and result in diarrhea.

 An advantage of using transdermal magnesium sources is that you are going to get your blood level of magnesium up before it hits your intestines with its relaxing effect.
-With oral magnesium, it hits your intestines first -- so your blood level might still be deficient even if you are getting diarrhea.
+With oral magnesium, it hits your intestines first—so your blood level might still be deficient even if you experience diarrhea.

-For a long time, I was suggesting that my anxiety clients who already tended toward loose stools avoid magnesium supplements, but more recently I am getting feedback from clients who had suffered for years with diarrhea that taking magnesium made their diarrhea go away.
-My assumption is that it had a calming effect on a cramping intestinal tract or that their diarrhea was anxiety-induced (magnesium calmed the anxiety and in turn that calmed their intestines.)
+For a long time, I suggested that my anxiety clients who already tended toward loose stools avoid magnesium supplements.
+But I began getting feedback from clients saying that the diarrhea they had suffered for years went away when they started taking magnesium citrate powder drinks (which is the most likely to loosen stools).
+My assumption is that the magnesium had a calming effect on a cramping intestinal tract or that their diarrhea was anxiety-induced.
+Possibly, the magnesium calmed the anxiety and, in turn, calmed their intestines.

 Transdermal magnesium involves sprays or lotions you apply to your skin, or flakes/salts added to a foot or body bath.